yuriechan/grpc-workspace/02-online-courses/02-grpc-microservices/06-grpc-server-streaming/notes.md

 ```

 * in gRPC Server Streaming Calls are defined using the keyword "`stream`"
-* as for each RPC call, we have to define a "Request" message and a "Response" messsage.
+* as for each RPC call, we have to define a "Request" message and a "Response" message.

 ```proto
 message GreetManyTimesRequest {